What is opera and should we care?

 Your opera group consists of your own creative team as well as performers.
 How do they all work together?

 We are very blessed to have an extensive group of individuals working together.
 It has been an amazing journey working alongside the many different talents we have in the company.
 I believe we work well together because we all share the same vision.
 Open communication, trust and aiming for the ‘big-picture’ is something very important to us, and it sort of governs the way we work with one another.
 A lot of times you see members putting the production or work before self because we all want to put on a good show for our audience.

 How do you start working on a new production?

 We will usually start by ‘workshopping’ the new show to be produced or new repertoire to be performed and see if the idea is feasible.

-Our creative team has worked hard in overhauling the story and language of the libretto (originally in French) into something more accessible and current for our local audience while maintaining certain important traditional aspects such as the art of ‘bel canto’ singing and the use of unamplified live music.
-This is our way of striking a balance between modernising Opera and staying true to the traditional art form.
+Our creative team has worked hard in overhauling the story and language of the libretto (originally in French) into something more accessible and current for our local audience, while maintaining certain important traditional aspects such as the art of ‘bel canto’ singing and the use of unamplified live music.
+This is our way of striking a balance between modernising opera and staying true to the traditional art form.

-Le 66 will be an socially relevant and engaging show filled with great music, beautiful singing, many laughs and thought-provoking moments.
+Le 66 will be a socially relevant and engaging show filled with great music, beautiful singing, many laughs and thought-provoking moments.
 The audience might also have the opportunity to experience a particular segment of the show personally.